Anticipation (advertisement): Reception

-The distinctive jump cut editing techniques of Anticipation won the commercial critical acclaim and several awards from within the advertising industry, including the 1995 Institute of Creative Advertising & Design craft award for editing as well as a Gold Medal for editing and a Golden Shark award at the Kinsale International Advertising Festival.
+The distinctive jump cut editing techniques of Anticipation won the commercial critical acclaim and several awards from within the advertising industry, including the 1995 Institute of Creative Advertising & Design craft award to Hugh Chaloner for editing as well as a Gold Medal for editing and a Golden Shark award at the Kinsale International Advertising Festival.

 The success of the campaign led Guinness to re-broadcast it in the United Kingdom in 1995, as a transition between the campaign "The Man With the Guinness"/"Pure Genius", which had just concluded with Chain, and its new "Black and White" campaign, still in development.
 Though Chain was to be the last in the Pure Genius campaign, Anticipation was tagged with the Pure Genius slogan in the UK instead of There's No Time Like Guinness Time.

 As a result of its featuring in the spot, Pérez Prado's Guaglione reached the Number 1 spot in the Irish music charts, and Number 2 in the British Top 40.